archive-Nptelac/Template/Stack.md

     int pop() {
         int s = q1.size();
-        for(int i=0;i<s-1;i++){
+	// first remove size-1 element the remaining element will be the top element of stack for(int i=0;i<s-1;i++){
             q2.push(q1.front());
             q1.pop();
         }
         int val = q1.front();
         q1.pop();
-        while(!q2.empty()){
+	// At this point q1 will be empty, now vacant q2 (all element from q2 to q1) while(!q2.empty()){
             q1.push(q2.front());
             q2.pop();